nainnabilah/Academic-Projects-2022-2024-/Tic-Tac-Toe Game/README.md

 # Tic-Tac-Toe Game

 This is a simple command-line Tic-Tac-Toe game implemented in Python.
-Two players, 'X' and 'O', take turns to input their positions on the board using numbers 1-9.
+Two players, 'X' and 'O', will take turns to input their positions on the board using numbers 1-9.
 The game checks for valid inputs, updates the board, and determines if there is a winner or if the game ends in a tie.
 The game also provides an option to restart after it ends.

 ## Table of Contents
 1. [Game Board](#game-board)